naeimbah/Test_PipeLine_cardiacMR/README.md

 # Otsu's Binarization

 I use opencv to conduct Otsu's binarization to predict the blood pool from the outer contour using some thresholding mechanism.
-Code for this purpose is in otsu.py
+Code for this purpose is available in otsu.py

 Then I overlay the predicted blood pool form otsu on top of outer contour to visualize the process:
 ![alt text](https://github.com/naeimbah/Test_PipeLine_cardiacMR/blob/master/output/ostu_on_outer.png)